FPM Precision Programming

 • We discuss the relationship between and value of communication, collaboration, context, and connecting the dots between the team members and the clinician-coach community.

-• We discuss a communication debrief and the value of listen – affirm – validate – motivational interviewing.
+• We discuss a communication debrief and the value of listening – affirm – validate – motivational interviewing.

 • We consider the likelihood of an over-diagnosis and how to explain that hurt doesn’t equal harm and activity isn’t dangerous.